Mark specialises in media, public and human rights law.

 He is also expert in dealing with cases in Strasbourg, including applying for urgent rule 39 interim indications to stay removal.
 Cases in the European Court of Human Rights include Paulet, in which the confiscation under the Proceeds of Crime Act 2002 of the earnings of a migrant without the right to work was held to violate Mr Paulet’s right to peaceful enjoyment of property under A1, P1, the first ever such successful challenge in Strasbourg.
 Other cases include acting in the domestic courts and Strasbourg in the landmark case of Bensaid, which held that risk of treatment in the receiving state which did not breach Article 3 could nevertheless render expulsion contrary to Article 8 (in that case because of the impact on mental health).
 It was key to the House of Lords ultimately establishing that treatment in the receiving state that engaged Convention rights other than Article 3 could render expulsion unlawful under the Human Rights Act.

-Recent cases in domestic courts include AN (Afghanistan) on the test for exclusion from the Refugee Convention for war crimes and crimes against humanity.
-The Court of Appeal rejected the Home Secretary’s attempt to reinstate a lower standard of proof than balance of probabilities and, while it dismissed the appeal by reference to its complex procedural history, the Court of expressly reserved the correctness of the interpretation of substantive international criminal law that had been upheld by the Upper Tribunal.
+Significant cases in domestic courts include AN (Afghanistan) on the test for exclusion from the Refugee Convention for war crimes and crimes against humanity.
+The Court of Appeal rejected the Home Secretary’s attempt to reinstate a lower standard of proof than balance of probabilities and, while it dismissed the appeal by reference to its complex procedural history, the Court of Appeal reacted to AN’s submissions on substantive international criminal law by expressly declining to endorse the interpretation of that had been upheld by the Upper Tribunal.
 It further rejected the Home Secretary’s “important jurisdictional” objection to the Upper Tribunal having reconsidered asylum at all since the Court had remitted the appeal just on Article 3 grounds.
 The Court of Appeal accepting AN’s case that the Upper Tribunal had jurisdiction to enlarge the scope of the matters remitted to it by the Court of Appeal in the absence of an order prohibiting this or an abuse of process.

 He also acted for Liberty in their public interest intervention in the House of Lords in RB, U, and Othman on the use of Special Advocates, disclosure and closed procedures in SIAC, and the use in SIAC appeals of evidence obtained through torture was addressed in A No. 2 in which he acted for Amnesty, Human Rights Watch and 12 other organisations in their public interest intervention.

-His case of Fakih was the first judicial review in which the Immigration and Asylum Chamber of the Upper Tribunal granted general relief, ruling unlawful a major plank of Home Office immigration policy, the No Recourse to Public Funds policy governing leave under Article 8.
-It held firstly that the policy included an immigration rule and the Home Secretary had introduced it without the necessary Parliamentary approval and secondly, that it breached her Public Sector Equality Duties in respect of disabled claimants under the Equality Act.
+His case of Fakih was the first judicial review in which the Upper Tribunal (Immigration and Asylum Chamber) granted general relief, ruling unlawful a major plank of Home Office immigration policy, the No Recourse to Public Funds (NRPF) policy governing leave under Article 8.
+It held firstly that the policy included an immigration rule and the Home Secretary had introduced it without the necessary Parliamentary approval and secondly, that it breached her Public Sector Equality Duty in respect of disabled claimants under the Equality Act.
 Decision-making was suspended while the policy was revised and a new Policy Equality Statement published, and he has acted in further cases in the Administrative Court and the Upper Tribunal dealing with the revised policy and whether the Home Secretary has done enough to remedy her breach of the PSED.
 He has been involved in numerous cases about asylum support.
 He acted for the charity Refugee Action in MK, which established that the Home Office policy of failing to provide asylum support pending a subsequent asylum claim was unlawful, and he has acted in a number of cases testing systemic defects in out-sourced contractual arrangements.
 (See also under Community Care)

 The case of S resulted in an unprecedented judgment of the High Court that the Home Secretary must return an asylum seeker to the jurisdiction, despite him having been lawfully removed, because the Home Secretary had breached her duty of confidence to him after his removal and placed him at risk.
 The case involved the duty of confidentiality to asylum seekers in domestic, EU and international law, and the conduct of GLD in other proceedings (information had been wrongly disclosed by GLD in a test case challenging a charter flight removal to Sri Lanka, which had led to the claimant being featured on the Sri Lankan President’s website).
 He has been involved in other cases in which the Home Office was ordered to take steps in a foreign country to achieve the return to the UK of claimants who had been unlawfully removed, and with seeking and enforcing such relief on an urgent basis.